harishan-r/space-mania/README.md

 * [Technologies](#technologies)

 ## General
-This project is a arcade style shooter's game - similar to Space Invaders.
+This project is an arcade style shooter's game - similar to Space Invaders.
-Started this project to apply current understanding of Python to create a simple 2D game.
+Started this project to apply current understanding of Python to create a simple 2D game with simple AI movements and difficulty progression.

 ## Technologies
 Project created with: